-Allenbourn Middle School
+Allenbourn Middle School Lockyer's Middle School

-Children transfer to Allenbourn Middle School, at age 9+ (Year 5).
+Children transfer to the Middle Schools, at age 9+ (Year 5).
 An application should be submitted by the published closing date and through the local authority in whose area the child resides.
 Applications should be submitted by the person who has parental responsibility for the child.